From Tallinn to Helsinki by Ferry: Discover a Restaurant with a 'World’s Happiest Country' Menu

 The journey takes about two hours.
 On board, there are several restaurants, duty-free shops, and lounges.

-To be honest, I didn’t even feel like I was on the sea—the ride was so smooth.
+To be honest, I didn’t even feel like I was on the sea because the ride was so smooth.
 I sat by the window, letting the soft sunlight warm my face and enjoying the calmness of the Baltic Sea.
-No airport stress, no rush—just calm water and quiet joy.
+There was no airport stress and no rushing, only calm water and quiet joy.

 Two hours later, I arrived in Helsinki in the late afternoon.
-The city felt small and walkable—you could easily explore it on foot.
+The city felt small and walkable, perfect for exploring on foot.

 The sky was brushed with soft shades of blue and pink, and a street musician played guitar, singing Chris Isaak’s Wicked Game: “I don’t want to fall in love... with you.”

-There was a gentle melancholy in the air that made the city feel even quieter and more intimate—like it moved at a slower pace.
-While it wasn’t a bustling metropolis, I found the simplicity and stillness refreshing.
+A tender melancholy filled the air, giving the city an intimate, slower rhythm.
+While Helsinki wasn’t a bustling metropolis, I found the simplicity and stillness refreshing.
 The cold and the slightly higher prices were noticeable, but they didn’t take away from the city’s beauty and charm.

-Determined to try some Finnish food, I walked to Hietalahti Market Hall, a cozy indoor food market with a vintage vibe and small restaurants offering global cuisine.
+Determined to try some Finnish food, I walked to Old Market Hall, a cozy indoor food market with a vintage vibe and small restaurants offering global cuisine.

 But not many stalls were open, and most of the food wasn’t Finnish.